 The California High-Speed Rail Authority is doing its part to protect the environment and deliver the greenest infrastructure project in the nation.
-The Authority has preserved more than 2,600 acres for natural habitat and has planted more than 1,200 trees to offset emissions produced through construction.
+The Authority has preserved and restored 2,972 acres of habitat and protected 3,190 acres of agricultural land.
+The Authority has also planted more than 7,100 trees to offset emissions produced through construction.

 Myth: Diesel powered trains are better.

 High-speed electric trains are better for the environment as they reduce harmful air pollutants.
-Annually, high-speed rail could reduce 1.9 million metric tons of CO2, or about taking 400,000 passenger vehicles off the road.
+Annually, high-speed rail as a single investment will provide as much as two million metric tons of CO2e (carbon dioxide equivalent) reduction per year, or about taking 400,000 passenger vehicles off the road.

 Myth: High-speed rail is giving jobs to people outside of California.

 Most construction workers on the high-speed rail project reside in the Central Valley.
-Out of the more than 4,000 workers dispatched to the project, most reported living in the counties of Madera, Fresno, Kings, Tulare and Kern.
+Out of the nearly 9,000 jobs dispatched to the project, most workers reported living in the counties of Madera, Fresno, Kings, Tulare and Kern.
 High-speed rail and its design-builders implement the Target Workers Program, requiring 30% of all project work hours be performed by individuals from disadvantaged communities where household income ranges from $32,000 to $40,000.

 Myth: Property owners aren’t being paid the legal amount for their property.